-Emerging Voices features regular contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
+Emerging Voices features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
 This article is from Blair Glencorse, Founder and Executive Director of the Accountability Lab.
 He analyzes the challenges of integrity and accountability in Liberia’s colleges and universities, arguing that failures in higher education threaten the country’s progress toward peace and development.
 You can follow Glencorse on his blog and on Twitter at @blairglencorse.

 Under the leadership of President Ellen Johnson Sirleaf, Liberia and its international partners have focused on several governance priorities to bolster economic development and prevent a repeat of the brutal conflict of the past.
 Their reforms have included rooting out rampant corruption within the public sector, opening up government, streamlining business rules to attract investment, and consolidating management of natural resources.
 Indeed, Liberia was the first African state to comply with EITI rules governing extractive industries and the first West African country to pass a Freedom of Information Act to support more transparent government.